Jane Austen 250

 A new look for a special year!

-We have once again worked with world-renowned design agency Pentagram to create a new visual identity for the celebratory year.
+We once again worked with world-renowned design agency Pentagram to create a new visual identity for the celebratory year.
 The design is inspired by Jane Austenâs love of nature and the outdoors and references a number of key plants and objects, including the beautiful Blush Noisette rose which frames the doorway of the House and was introduced to Europe in 1817, the year of Jane Austenâs death.
 The design also includes an oak leaf and acorn, referencing a Wedgwood dinner service owned by the Austen women at Chawton, which Jane mentioned in a letter to her sister Cassandra in 1811: âOn Monday I had the pleasure of receiving, unpacking & approving our Wedgwood ware.
 It all came very safely & upon the whole is a good match, thoâ I think they might have allowed us rather larger leaves, especially in such a Year of fine foliage as this.â Jane Austen, 6 June 1811

 The oak leaf in the design is also a nod to an oak tree in the museum garden which is a descendent of one planted by Jane Austen over 200 years ago.
 Also referenced in the design is the âChawton Leafâ wallpaper that hangs in the Dining Room, where Jane Austenâs writing table sits.
 The wallpaper was recreated from a fragment of historic wallpaper discovered in the Dining Room in 2018, that has been dated to the time when Jane Austen was living at the House.